Gran Canaria

 - Near Puerto de Mogan

-These charming country cottages are just a short drive from the pretty marina and sandy beach of Puerto de Mogan, and offer guests a dose of genuine Canarian hospitality.
+Two charming country cottages offering simple accommodation in the picturesque Mogan Valley, just a short drive from the pretty marina and sandy beach of Puerto de Mogan.

 Two detached cottages for 2 people; SC; Outdoor swimming pool; Air-conditioning; Car hire included